gene-git/dns_tools/README.rst

 This is a good question.
 I did give some thought to this and ended up with the more generic name.

 My thinking is this.
-Since the tool is really about managing DNS zones in one place and not just about keys/signing I went with the more generic name along with adding DNSSEC as a keyword.
+Since the tool is really about managing DNS zones in one place and not just about keys/signing I went with the more generic name combined with the addition of DNSSEC keyword.

 There are three basic parts to the tools:

 * Check the validity and increment the serial number in the SOA section of zonefile.
 * Push zone files to primary DNS servers (internal and external facing servers) and restart them.
 * Generate and manage KSK and ZSK keys and use them to sign zones.

 While all of them are needed to provide automation of key rolls, the first two items above are not specific to DNSSEC.
 That said the bulk of the code deals with the more complex